AppXpress/AppXpress-Labs-Cockpit/README.md

 See all members of a buyer community on a Google Map, i.e. supplier offices, buyer offices, factories, etc.

-If you'd like to know more info on Scout, Please visit [http://appxpresslabs.com/portfolio/cockpit/].
+If you'd like to know more info on Cockpit, Please visit [http://appxpresslabs.com/portfolio/cockpit/].

 #### Licence
 ---